shadow9owo/DG2D/README.md

 - UI for setting up spritesheets
 - tilemap support
 - math utils
-- web support , windows xp support
+- web support

+how to use?
+- git clone repository
+- and compile